![]() |

 Aluminum is found in antiperspirants and is used to help block the sweat glands from producing sweat.
 And while at present there does not seem to be a link to cancer some concerns have been raised over whether the aluminum is absorbed into the breast tissue where it could possibly cause estrogen like effects.
 Estrogen is thought to increase the risk of breast cancer.
 More studies are needed.

 Aluminum has also been linked to Alzheimers and here too the studies have been inconclusive.
 Leaving us with no real answers.
-But enough unanswered concerns that warrant consideration.
+But to me there are enough unanswered concerns that they warrant consideration.

 In order to stop perspiration a high percentage of aluminum needs to be present.
 Since antiperspirant may be used throughout a lifetime that means more exposure to aluminum.
-Until more facts, I'll try to keep aluminum exposure to a minimum.
+Until more is known, I'll try to keep aluminum exposure to a minimum.

 This common preservative is found in many of our personal care products.
 It has been found stored in breast tissue in some women which raises issues as to how this might affect our health.
 In trying to limit my exposure to so many toxins, especially those that tend to hang around inside the body, I have chosen to try and not buy any products that contain parabens.